The Future of Management: Trends to Watch

 How to Adapt:

-- Incorporate sustainability into your business strategy, from supply chain management to product design.
+- Incorporate sustainability into your business strategy.

 6. Continuous Learning and Upskilling